The University is accredited by the Higher Learning Commission.

 In addition to the University's regular admission process, there is a separate admission process for a student to be admitted as a music major.
 For further information, visit the School of Music.

-Note: In addition to the music performance major (listed above), the School of Music offers a music minor and a general music teaching minor.
+Note: In addition to the music performance major (listed above), the School of Music offers a music minor, a music industry studies minor, and a general music teaching minor.
 A certificate program is available in piano pedagogy.
 Also offered are a music major with concentrations in merchandising or business administration, a music composition major, a music education major, and a music liberal arts major.

 Our experienced, caring faculty consistently brings out the best in students.
 A high degree of individual attention, combined with one of the Midwest's finest music facilities, leads to a truly exceptional learning environment.